caktus/margarita/README.rst

   See https://docs.newrelic.com/docs/agents/python-agent/installation-configuration/python-agent-configuration#environment-variables
   for a list of things you can configure this way.

-  Note that any environment where NEWRELIC_LICENSE_KEY is not set will not include any New Relic configuration, so it's safe to put other settings in ``project.sls`` even if you're not using New Relic in every environment.
+  Note that any environment where NEW_RELIC_LICENSE_KEY is not set will not include any New Relic configuration, so it's safe to put other settings in ``project.sls`` even if you're not using New Relic in every environment.